 National Electrostatics Corp.
 (NEC) is the world’s leader in the manufacture of electrostatic ion beam accelerator systems.
 A private, employee-owned company, NEC was incorporated in Middleton, Wisconsin in 1965.

-Over more than 50 years since our founding, NEC has grown to over 90 employees including electrical and mechanical engineers, ion beam system technicians, craftspeople, and other skilled workers.
-The NEC factory is located approximately 20 minutes from Dane County Regional Airport in Madison, Wisconsin.
-Our facilities cover over 75,000 sq. ft. and include both manual and CNC machine shops, a complete metal/ceramic bonding facility, vacuum components and electrical components assembly areas, as well as space for extensive testing of Pelletron accelerator systems and materials analysis instruments.
+Located in Middleton approximately 20 minutes from Dane County Regional Airport in Madison, Wisconsin, our facility covers over 75,000 ft.2 and includes both manual and CNC machine shops, a complete metal/ceramic bonding facility, vacuum components and electrical components assembly areas, and space for extensive testing of Pelletron accelerator systems and materials analysis instruments.
+Our nearly 100 employees include electrical and mechanical engineers, ion beam system technicians, craftspeople, and other skilled workers.

-We pride ourselves at NEC on making a wide variety of Pelletron accelerator systems to meet customers’ needs.
-To date we have manufactured over 230 Pelletron systems, with sales in over 50 countries throughout the world.
+We pride ourselves on producing a wide variety of Pelletron accelerator systems to meet customers’ needs.
+To date we have manufactured over 230 Pelletron systems, with sales in over 50 countries around the world.
 These systems produce ion beams of essentially all stable nuclei with energies ranging from a few keV to hundreds of MeV.
 The Pelletron is the world’s only commercially available accelerator that incorporates an all metal and ceramic acceleration tube, with no organic material in the vacuum volume.

-The Pelletron gets its name from the metal pellet charging chain, which is an essential part of the Pelletron technology.
-The pellet chains are highly efficient, provide long life, need little maintenance and provide extremely stable terminal voltage conditions.
+The name “Pelletron” is derived from the metal pellet charging chain invented by Dr. Raymond Herb, which still functions as an essential component of Pelletron accelerator technology.
+Compared to earlier Van de Graaff charging belts, Pelletron charging chains are highly efficient, provide long life, require little maintenance, and provide extremely stable terminal voltage conditions.

 A wide range of ion sources and beamline components have also been developed with our Pelletron accelerators over the last 50 years.
 These products have proven to be reliable with extensive use in accelerator systems worldwide.